Overview

 The PhD program requires a minimum 48 hours of non-dissertation coursework beyond the BS/BA, which may include up to 24 credit hours of approved graduate-level coursework transferred from a Master’s program and a maximum of 12 credit hours of non-thesis or non-dissertation research.

-Required courses include: 1) GY 500 Research Traditions Meth In Gy, 2) GY 523 Quantitative Methods, 3) two graduate-level geospatial techniques courses, 4) a minimum of 12 hours of 600-level seminar courses, and 5) a minimum of 24 hours of dissertation research (GY 699), and 6) a minimum of 3 hours of GY 601 Geography Colloquium
+Required courses include: 1) GY 600 Research Traditions Meth in GY, 2) GY 523 Quantitative Methods, 3) two graduate-level geospatial techniques courses, 4) a majority of hours in 600-level or higher courses, and 5) a minimum of 18 hours of dissertation research (GY 699), and 6) a minimum of 3 hours of GY 601 Geography Colloquium

 Of the 48 required credit hours, 24 must carry the GY designation.
 Up to 9 hours of Pass/Fall credit can be applied toward fulfillment of degree requirements.
 Pass/Fail hours can include up to a total of 4 credit hours of GY 601 Geography Colloquium. | ||